Drugs and art culture tend to have many parallels throughout history. Learn more about these world-famous artists and their drugs of choice.

 Posthumously diagnosed as a hoarder, Warhol struggled with anxiety and stress at the hands of his collections of pizza dough, stamps, airplane menus, grocery store fliers and more.
 Like many artists who use drugs (whether they were prescription or recreational), Warhol’s mental health was at the forefront of his drug use.

-Prescription medication can be an effective way to treat anxiety and other mental and behavioral disorders, but it also has the potential for misuse and long-term damage.
+Prescription medication can be an effective way to treat anxiety and other mental and behavioral disorders, but it also has the potential for addiction and long-term damage.
 Warhol died in 1987 at the age of 58 following gallbladder surgery.
 He had never fully healed from a gunshot wound inflicted in the 1960s, and was dehydrated and overrun by his daily dose of Obetrol.

 Warhol’s work came to light during an era of pop culture craze and experimental drug use.
 And yet some of his most prized pieces were created before his daily use of Obetrol and other medications.
 While the endlessly eccentric artist may have struggled with his mental and physical health, his legendary contributions to art and culture (with and without substances) are undeniable.